Individual

 Body-Oriented Psychotherapy

-(Utilizing many types of communication, not strictly focused on "talk therapy")
+(Utilizing many types of communication, not strictly focused on "talk therapy."
+Can be writing, art, movement, music, etc.)

 (Trained in specific techniques, ethical frameworks, and approaches to working with trauma)